arduino/arduino-cloud-cli/README.md

  * A client ID and a secret ID, retrievable from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key
  * The folder containing the precompiled provisioning firmwares (`binaries`) needs to be in the same location you run the command from

+### Additional info

+This tool follows a "quiet on success/verbose on error" behaviour.
+This means that when the execution of a command results in an error, such error is printed.
+On the other hand, when the command is successfully executed, there is no 'success' feedback on the output: the results of the command, if any, are directly printed without any other feedback informations.
+This strategy allows users to save the output of the command in a file.

+However, if the verbose flag `-v` is used, then the behaviour will change: the logs will always be printed out providing users with feedbacks on the execution of the command.

+As an example, let's take the `device create`command.
+We want to save the information of the newly created device in a file.
+So we simply lunch the command:

+`$ iot-cloud-cli device create --name mydevice --format json > mydevice.json`

+The resulting mydevice.json will only contain device information in a json format.

+Another example: let's say that the execution of the previous command results in an error.
+In that case the json file will be empty and the terminal will print out the error.
+Now we want to execute again the command with the logs enabled, in order to understand the issue.
+So we execute the following:

+`$ iot-cloud-cli device create --name mydevice -v`

 ## Set a configuration

 iot-cloud-cli needs a configuration file to be used.
 At the moment, the configuration file should be contained in the same directory where the cli commands are executed.